The Marlowe

 In certain situations we may collect and process your personal information for purposes under the lawful basis of legitimate organisational interest.

 However, we only do this if there is no overriding prejudice to you caused by The Marlowe through using your personal information in this way.
-In these cases we will always keep your fundamental rights and freedoms at the forefront or what we do.
+In these cases we will always keep your fundamental rights and freedoms at the forefront of what we do.

-We describe below all of the situations where we may use Legitimate Organisational Interest as the basis for processing your information, or contacting you.
+We describe below all of the situations where we may use legitimate organisational interest as the basis for processing your information, or contacting you.

 Marketing communications